How to constrain warm dark matter with the Lyman $\alpha$ forest: Our method

-\myparagraph{Data analysis.} Our resulting model describing evolution of FPS contains 7 parameters: inverse WDM mass $[\unit{keV}]/m_{\rm WDM}$, IGM temperature at the cosmic mean density and $\tau_{\rm eff}$ (the latter two quantities are evaluated at redshifts $z=4.2, 4.6, 5.0$).
+Our resulting model describing evolution of FPS contains 7 parameters: inverse WDM mass $[\unit{keV}]/m_{\rm WDM}$, IGM temperature at the cosmic mean density and $\tau_{\rm eff}$ (the latter two quantities are evaluated at redshifts $z=4.2, 4.6, 5.0$).
 We consider linear priors on the temperature and logarithmic priors on the mass of warm dark matter.
 In order to get theoretical predictions of the FPS, we run our simulations for two distinct cosmological models: CDM, and thermal relic WDM with mass $\unit[2]{keV}$.
-Starting from our simulations, we compute in post-processing the FPS for the parameter arranged on a three-dimensional regular grid in $k$-space.
+Starting from our simulations, we compute in post-processing the FPS in $k$-space for each set of the parameters, the parameters are three and they are arranged on a three-dimensional regular grid.
 Our final theoretical model is obtained by interpolating linearly the FPS across the grid.
 We perform a joint analysis on all the redshift intervals.